 PAFT was an established parent education and support service.
 The NZ PAFT programme catered for children in the first three years of their learning and development.
-(The Government has now cancelled the programme)

 This 1st of two reports presents the findings of an analysis of a Family Exit Survey completed by 400 families.
 The overall conclusion of the report is that according to families, participation in PAFT benefits families.
 The benefits included:

 - Encouraging parents to take greater responsibility for their child’s education, and